Skip to content

 1. Who is Tetairoa McMillan?

-Tetairoa McMillan, nicknamed “T-Mac,” is an American professional football wide receiver who plays for the Carolina Panthers in the NFL.
-He was drafted eighth overall in the 2025 NFL Draft after a standout college career at Arizona.
+Tetairoa McMillan is an American professional football wide receiver for the Carolina Panthers in the NFL.
+He played college football for the Arizona Wildcats, where he set multiple school records before being drafted eighth overall in 2025.
+Nicknamed “T-Mac,” he stands at 6’5″ and weighs 212 pounds.

 Leave a Reply